 - All Massachusetts 1099-MISC contractors.
-An MA 1099-MISC contractor is an individual who resides and performs services in Massachusetts for whom you are required to report payment for services on IRS Form 1099-MISC.
+An MA 1099-MISC contractor is an individual or sole proprietor who resides and performs services in Massachusetts for whom you are required to report payment for services on IRS Form 1099-MISC.

-You'll always report your total workforce numbers, but you're only responsible for submitting contributions on behalf of members of your workforce who are treated as covered individuals for the purposes of the PFML law.
+You'll always report your total workforce numbers, but you're only responsible for submitting contributions on behalf of members of your workforce who are covered individuals for the purposes of the PFML law.

 Each quarter, you'll be required to remit the required employee contributions for all covered individuals in your MA workforce.
 You may deduct all or part of the required employee contribution from amounts you pay to covered individuals.
 If your MA workforce has fewer than 25 covered individuals, you are not responsible for paying the employer's contribution.